 As the eldest of a large sibling group, from an early age Steve had taken on a fatherly role and always wanted to help others.

-So in August 2016, he applied to Hackney Fostering Service and, despite having a busy schedule at the time, his assessment was completed and he was approved as a Hackney foster carer.
+So in August 2016, Steve applied to Hackney Fostering Service and, despite having a busy schedule at the time, his assessment was completed and he was approved as a foster carer.

 Currently, the majority of children coming into care across London are in their teens.
 Because of his willingness to care for this age group, Steve didn't have to wait long for his first placement.

-“But you develop routines of how to deal with it; you follow the procedures set in place and as you get to know the child well you know their friends and network, and can therefore get by sending text messages to find out where they are.”
+"But you develop routines of how to deal with it; you follow the procedures set in place and as you get to know the child well you get to know their friends and network.
+You can then send text messages to find out where they are."

-Although Steve has only been fostering for 17 months, he has supported a couple of teenagers and reflects that the experiences he has had with his teens teach you that there is not one model of what a teenager is.
-“One is very studious and fully sorted, while the other is still finding their pathway.
-It’s about how you cater to both; it has been very interesting.
+Steve reflects on the experiences he has had with a couple of teens he fostered: "One was very studious and fully sorted, while the other was still finding their pathway.
+It's about how you cater to both.

 "The good thing about fostering is it's an opportunity to open the mind of an individual.
 You see them learn and start to reflect on life, and you are able to give them access to opportunities that they wouldn't have had.

 "I believe that life has been very good to me in many ways and if I can pass this on to help a child that is a very good thing.
 As somebody who thoroughly enjoys travelling, showing them a world outside of east London and seeing them respond to those experiences, recognising the possibilities for their own life, I think is a great success."

 Foster carers consistently reiterate the same message of how rewarding it is to foster.
 Not just opening your home to a child, but seeing them grow and the positive impact they are able to have on each child.
 So what advice would Steve give to anyone thinking about fostering?